Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/08_second-person-merging.md

 title: Second-Person Merging
 ---

-To wrap up the *Introduction to Icelandic unit*, it is important to learn about the second person.
+To wrap up the *Introduction to Icelandic* unit, it is important to learn about the second person.

 ## What Is Second-Person Merging?